aydancoskun/FairnessTNA/README.md

 	FOR ANY PART OF THE COVERED WORK IN WHICH THE COPYRIGHT IS OWNED BY TIMETREX, TIMETREX DISCLAIMS THE WARRANTY OF NON INFRINGEMENT OF THIRD PARTY RIGHTS.

-**It appears that Timetrex is trying to cover themselves in case of there is any infringements against the copyright of third parties (i.e. libaries they are using).
-We speculate that this is possibly because they are using a commercial javascript menu which is licensed to them with a serial code.**
+It appears that Timetrex is trying to cover themselves in case of there is any infringements against the copyright of third parties (i.e. libaries they are using).
+We speculate that this is possibly because they are using a commercial javascript menu which is licensed to them with a serial code.

-**Our aim is to replace this library with a free JQuery menu.
-But until then if you want to be sure get your own license for that menu if you use this software.
-Or better help us fix it.**
+Our aim is to replace this library with a free JQuery menu.
+But until then if you want to use this software, get your own license for that menu.
+Or better even, just help us fix it.

 ###Point 2